liujingbreak/plink/src/internal/ng-app-builder/README.md

 > Problematic **Angular + symlink**
 Angular command line has problems when source code comes from symlink directory.
-- `--aot` must be used with `--preserve-symlinks`, and same effect when setting corresponding properties in angular.json
-- `--aot` will show error in `ng serve --watch` mode
 - `--no-preserve-symlinks` or set `preserveSymlinks: false` in angular.json will leads to some symlink source code directory being ignored by Webpack watch mode.
 (Probably due to [Webpack's watchpack](https://github.com/webpack/watchpack/issues/61) bug)